alttpo/bsnes-as/README.md

   * `void rect(int x, int y, int w, int h)` - draws a rectangle
   * `int text(int x, int y, const string &in text)` - draws a horizontal span of ASCII text using the current `font_height`; all non-printable characters and control characters (CR, LF, TAB, etc) are skipped over and are not rendered; returns number of characters drawn

-All drawing operations are performed immediately and directly on the PPU frame buffer.
-There is no second frame buffer on top for compositing or alpha-blending of whole images.
+All drawing operations are performed immediately and directly on the PPU frame buffer; drawing is destructive to the PPU rendered frame.

 ---